honojs/middleware/packages/shopify-auth/README.md

 `store` must be **last-write-wins per shop** — exactly one session survives for a given shop.
 Shopify invalidates the presented refresh token whenever it issues a new pair, so retaining older records means retaining dead credentials.

+That has to hold atomically.
+An embedded app usually loads several endpoints at once, and on a cold cache every one of those requests misses, acquires its own token, and calls `store` concurrently.
+A single keyed write — like the `kv.put` below — is fine.
+A SQL adapter that deletes the shop's previous rows and then inserts the new one as two separate statements is not: those statements interleave under exactly that load and leave the shop with duplicates.
+Use an upsert against a unique key, or run the pair in a transaction.

 A `memoryStorage()` helper ships for tests and local development:

 ```ts